 The district has a standard grading procedure, as well as additional notations that indicate work in progress or incomplete work.
 Grades indicate the extent to which the student has acquired and demonstrated the necessary learning.
 In general, students are assigned grades based upon test results, homework, projects, and classroom participation.
 Each teacher may place a different emphasis on these areas when determining a grade and will inform the students at the beginning of the course.
 If a student is not sure how their grade will be determined, they should ask the teacher.

 The school applies the following grading system:

 K - 3 Standardized Grading

-1 or (-) - performing below Standard 2 or (✔)- performing at Standard 3 or (+)- performing below Standard
+- (-) performing below Standard

+- (v) performing at Standard

+- (+) performing above Standard

 4 - 6 Standardized Grading